STAIRlab/sees/docs/contrib/modeling/element/194-Elastic Timoshenko Beam Column Element.md

-# Elastic Timoshenko Beam Column Element
+# Elastic Timoshenko Beam Column

 <p>This command is used to construct an ElasticTimoshenkoBeam element
 object.
 A Timoshenko beam is a frame member that accounts for shear